janny801/automate-PT-tracker-with-google-appscript-test/README.md

 # Google Sheets Membership Points Tracker

-This script automates tracking and updating membership points for users based on Google Form submissions.
-It retrieves form data, updates the main tracking sheet, and ensures duplicate entries do not add extra points.
+This project is an automated solution for tracking and updating membership points for users based on Google Form submissions.
+It is designed to manage multiple Google Forms linked to a single Google Sheet and consolidate the responses into a centralized main tracking sheet.
+The script ensures accurate point tracking, avoids duplicate entries, and allows for dynamic updates to membership statuses.

 ## Features